 - Gum or jaw swelling

 - Pus discharge

 These are not always the apparent symptoms associated with an infected tooth.
-Hence routine dental checkups and cleanings are vital as they can detect any potential problems at our Dental Arts of Boston practice.
-To conclude whether a root canal therapy is appropriate for your condition, our dentists will evaluate the extent of the damage.
+That’s why routine dental checkups and cleanings are vital for detecting any potential problems at Dental Arts of Boston.
+To conclude whether root canal therapy is appropriate for your condition, our dentists will evaluate the extent of the damage.
 An extraction may be the last option if the infection or decay is too severe.